Actindo-AG/Documentation/PIM/Operation/02_ManageVariants.md

 5. Enter the data for the product in the *Attributes* tab.
 You must at least complete the *Product Name*, *Price* and *Tax class* fields.

   > [Info] All fields marked with the note *(required)* are used for the completeness calculation of product attributes.
-You can activate the *show empty required attributes only* toggle to display only the incomplete required attribute fields for the selected product.
+You can enable the *show empty required attributes only* toggle to display only the incomplete required attribute fields for the selected product.

 6. Click the *Variants* tab.
 The *Variants* tab is displayed.